MDAStanford/MDAStanford/README.md

     LinkedIn https://www.linkedin.com/in/michaeldstanford/

     SUMMARY
-    Aspiring Cloud Security Engineer / Lover Of The Linux Command Line / Blue Team Warrior.
+    Product Manager / Lover Of The Linux Command Line / Blue Team Warrior.
 Problem–solver with the ability to distill complex concepts into comprehensive terms.
-    Product Manager with a passion for cryptography and block chain, with the ability to distill complex concepts into comprehensive terms.
+    Passion for cryptography, cryptocurrency and block chain.
+    The ability to distill complex concepts into comprehensive terms.
     Seasoned working in collaborative settings with diverse teams.
     Security enthusiast motivated by teamwork, innovation, and cross functional knowledge-sharing to ensure compliance with information